rihan97/Terraform-basics-/readme.md

 5. **C5** - The EC2 instance file
 6. **C6** - Outputs file to pull EC2 instance's public ip & public DNS

-Feel free to clone this repo, please note that youw will need to create a keypair.
-Another thing to keep in mind is that in file C5-ec2-instance.tf you will need to modify the file function path accordigly to where you are storing the user-data script for the ec2 instance.
+Feel free to clone this repo, please note that you will need to create a keypair.
+Another thing to keep in mind is that, in file C5-ec2-instance.tf you will need to modify the file function path accordigly to where you are storing the user-data script for the ec2 instance.

 If eveyrthing works you should be able to see the webpage:
  **[Welcone to Stack Simpify - APP-1]**